sharoncornelius/idpf-specification/idpf_specification.md

 /**
  * struct virtchnl2_add_queue_groups - Add queue groups
  * @vport_id: Vport_id to add queue group to, same as allocated by
  *	      CreateVport.
-NA for mailbox and other types not assigned to vport.
+NA for mailbox and other types not assigned to vPort.
  * @num_queue_groups: Total number of queue groups
  * @pad: Padding for future extensions
 #ifndef FLEX_ARRAY_SUPPORT